Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime switching, consumption and Epstein-Zin recursive utility: Exponentially integrable payoffs bounded from below

-We are now in a position to present the last main result in this section.
-In particular, when $F$ is bounded, our result will also generalize Theorem 7 of \cite{him} by enlarging its admissible set from $\mathcal{A}_{D}$ to $\mathcal{A}$.
+Herein, we use the superscript $^M$ to highlight the dependency on the minimal martingale measure.
+We are now in a position to present the final main result in this section.
+In particular, when $F$ is bounded, our result will also generalize Theorem 7 of Hu et al.~\cite{him} by enlarging its admissible set from $\mathcal{A}_{D}$ to $\mathcal{A}_D^{M}$.